 In the past two decades, educators in a variety of disciplines have revised their pedagogy.
 They are moving away from a dependence on textbooks and classrooms and toward a more inquiry-based approach to learning.
 The science community is no exception.
 Researchers with Project Kaleidoscope, the National Science Foundation, and the National Research Council have all come to the same conclusion: the lecture/lab format traditionally used in science classes tends to produce passive learners with limited problem-solving skills.
 This is not the kind of science training necessary for facing and solving the challenges of the future.

 Merry Lea is a setting that lends itself to inquiry-based learning.
 Here, the outdoors is the primary classroom and Merry Lea’s extensive and accessible natural resources are the teachers.
-Students band birds, help with controlled burns, and wade into wetlands with dip nets.
+Students band birds, help with controlled burns, wade into wetlands with dip nets, and much more.
 The collegiate facility expands these lessons in applied ecology and make them available to a greater number of people.
 Students will live and study in structures that model environmental sensitivity.
-The facility’s wastewater treatment plant and energy systems will are visible and invite interaction from residents.
+The facility’s wastewater treatment plant and energy systems are visible and invite interaction from residents.
 These day-to-day encounters with sustainable living are designed not only to educate but also to inspire students to adopt earth-friendly lifestyles in the future.

 Facility planners chose to house students on site in cottages in order to help learning communities flourish.
 Living in groups of eight rather than in a single dormitory with long halls encourages a sense of belonging.
-The cottages will have a feeling of warmth and comfort and will be sited to give residents the sense that they are living in a village.
+The cottages have a feeling of warmth and comfort and are sited to give residents the sense that they are living in a village.

 We committed to this project because we have hope for the future.
 Despite the depressing statistics on environmental issues that flood the news daily, we believe that human beings can learn to live in harmony with the natural world without destroying it.